 - Height: 22 - 27 inches

-- Color: If you are looking for Rottweiler puppies for sale, make sure you understand their coats and coat care.
-They American Kennel Club requires that registered pups are black with markings ranging from rust to mahogany.
-These puppies have distinct color markings over the eyes, on the cheeks, on each side of the muzzle, on the chest and legs, and beneath the tail.
+- Color: Black with markings ranging from rust to mahogany.
+Distinct color markings over the eyes, on the cheeks, on each side of the muzzle, on the chest and legs, and beneath the tail.
 There are also tan lines on the toes.

-Ready to buy a Rottweiler puppy?
-Make sure you understand how to keep them in good health.
-The average life expectancy for a Rottweiler is between 8 – 10 years.
+The Rottweiler are generally a healthy breed, with a life expectancy is between 8-10 years.
 Like many large breeds, they can experience joint issues later in life.
 Keeping your dog at a trim weight will minimize the risk of problems with joints.
 This breed also requires daily outdoor exercise and plenty of indoor space to stretch and roam.

 Rotties can become overheated or suffer from heat strokes, so monitor them carefully in the heat and make sure they have access to fresh water.
 Don’t’ give your pup ice cold water in the heat, since this breed is susceptible to bloat.

 This breed may occasionally experience the following health issues;